Customer support often means dealing with a steady flow of routine questions that tie up your team and slow everything down.

 Launching conversational AI broadly across many scenarios at once can lead to unclear expectations and poor results.
 Start with one or two clearly defined use cases, such as automating common FAQs or order tracking, to promptly demonstrate value and streamline user interactions.
 Expand incrementally based on what proves effective.

 AI systems cannot solve every customer issue.
 Provide clear, easy-to-find options for users to connect directly with human agents if the AI assistant cannot fully resolve their query.
-Set specific triggers like unable to answer or user frustration, to route users quickly to human support, avoiding negative experiences.
+Set specific triggers, like unable to answer or user frustration, to route users quickly to human support, avoiding negative experiences.

 Conversational AI should serve all customers equally.
 Test and train your AI agents thoroughly on diverse languages, dialects, and accents to avoid biased or misunderstood responses.
 Ensure your design meets accessibility standards, providing support via voice, text, and screen readers to ensure all users, including those with disabilities, feel comfortable interacting.